 14) Boat shall have adequate flotation to float while swamped.
 Life jackets cannot be used for this purpose.

-15) A SPOT tracker (www.findmespot.com) is required for all Pro Class racers.
-A SPOT required for all pro race classes for TDT 135, Tour de La Riviere Rouge 275 and 410 de Louisiana.
+15) A SPOT tracker (www.findmespot.com) is required for all racers in the Tour de La Riviere Rouge 275 and 410 de Louisiana.
 Fresh batteries daily are required for your SPOT tracker.
 SPOT must be turned on 30 minutes before the start of the race each day and when on the water.
 Your boat may be disqualified if no continuous track is visible on Tour du Teche computers.
 Remember to refresh your SPOT tracker at least every 24 hours to maintain a constant tracking signal.
 Between Bossier City and Port Barre, during Race 10 & 11, it is recommended that you check-in with your coureur des bois via SPOT on a regular basis.
-The SPOT Tracker is not required for Top of the Teche, Chitimatcha, and Lower Atchafalaya River Sprint races.
+The SPOT Tracker is not required for TDT 135, Top of the Teche, Chitimatcha, and Lower Atchafalaya River Sprint races.

 16) Teams are required to carry one fully charged cell phone enclosed in a waterproof container for safety and emergency use.
 Tour du Teche strongly recommends an additional power source for cell phones for Tour de La Riviere Rouge 275.
 Telephone number shall be given to race official at boat check.